Winston-503/foreign_speech_recognition/tutorial.md

 ## Conclusions

 It was the number of difficulties that prompted me to write this article.
 You may not encounter these problems or encounter others.
 Anyway, feel free to contact me if you have any problems.
 Maybe I can help you.

+If you are native speaker accuracy can be very good, but if you are not it can be awful.